New York

 [28] Edmund Husserl, On the Phenomenology of the Consciousness of Internal Time (1893-1917), trans.
 J. B. Brough (Dordrecht: Kluwer, 1991), 376.
 See, for example, Eugene Montague, “Phenomenology and the ‘Hard Problem’ of Consciousness and Music,” in Music and Consciousness: Philosophical, Psychological, and Cultural Perspectives, ed.
 David Clarke and Eric Clarke (Oxford: Oxford University Press, 2011), 34.

 [29] The problem of “absence” that had worried James remained even after Husserl had incorporated the ideas of retention and protention.
 It was the opening wedge in Jacques Derrida’s deconstructive reading of Husserl’s time manifold, as it also was in his reading of Saussure’s concept of the phoneme: Jacques Derrida, Speech and Phenomena, and Other Essays on Husserl’s Theory of Signs, trans.
-D. B. Allison (Evanston, Ill.: Northwestern University Press, 1973), 64-69.
+D. B. Allison (Evanston, IL: Northwestern University Press, 1973), 64-69.

-[30] Shaun Gallagher, The Inordinance of Time (Evanston, Ill.: Northwestern University Press, 1998), 65.
+[30] Shaun Gallagher, The Inordinance of Time (Evanston, IL: Northwestern University Press, 1998), 65.
 See also Hubert L. Dreyfus, “Intelligence without Representation—Merleau-Ponty’s Critique of Mental Representation: The Relevance of Phenomenology to Scientific Explanation,” Phenomenology and the Cognitive Sciences 1, no. 4 (2002): 372.

 [31] Maurice Merleau-Ponty, Phenomenology of Perception, trans.
 Colin Smith (London: Routledge & Kegan Paul, 1962).
 See, for example, the six chapters in Part One, “The Body,” and Chapter 2, “Temporality,” in Part Three.